 Do not brush loose extensions to avoid pulling out single fibers.

 Wefts are extension hair that has been sewn or woven together is called a weft or weave.
 They come in different hair lengths.
 The width does not matter, since you can cut them anywhere you want.
 Try to cut into the thread, not the hair itself, so you don’t lose too much hair (best to do this with a pair of sharp scissors).
 Pick off any loose hair from the cutting edges, and there you have your two smaller wefts that are easy to use.
 The thread will not unravel because the seam or weave is made with very small stitches.

 Use wefts to sew them into a wig that’s too thin, spice up your uni-colored wig with highlights, or magically create contrasting tips.
 Wefts are also essential for creating your own hair extension pieces and crazy foamcore styles.

 Wefts are easy to brush and detangle when you use laundry clips to hang them on a line, or pin them to a wig head with sewing pins.
 Put the head on a wig stand or tripod where it can’t move.

-You can buy ready-made wefts, or harvest them from an existing wig using a seam ripper.
+You can buy ready-made wefts or harvest them from an existing wig using a seam ripper.
 Wig stores that offer matching wefts include: Arda Wigs (USA), CosCraft (UK) and myCostumes (GER).
 You can, however, also create your own wefts from loose extension fiber – check out my wefting tutorial!
 This will give you ultimate flexibility in choosing the color and length, and the materials tend to be less expensive than store-bought wefts.